 Potential pitfalls: can be a more costly and lengthy process and still requires a lot of input to get the right outcome.

 Your elearning dream team might look different to others you’ve seen or worked in before, and that’s ok.
 It’s all about getting the best out of the individuals in your team.
-As long as your team configuration is based on the skill sets you have available and the goals you’re trying to achieve, you’ll be on your way to creating high quality elearning, efficiently.
+As long as your team configuration is based on the skill sets you have available and the goals you’re trying to achieve, you’ll be on your way to creating high-quality elearning courses, efficiently.
+See this in-depth guide that sets out best practices and the steps your team can take for successful online learning.

-If you’re at the start of your journey and are wondering how to grow an elearning team into one of these configurations, check out our insights on how the best L&D leaders help their teams succeed.
+If you’re at the start of your journey and are wondering how to grow an elearning team into one of these configurations, check out our insights on how the best Learning and Development leaders help their teams succeed.

 To download a whole host of helpful free templates to guide your team through a tried and tested production process, check out our 5Cs framework page.